danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ---
-path: /blog/easy-caching-with-nginx-openresty/
+path: /blog/easy-caching-with-nginx-openresty
 title: Easy Caching with Nginx/OpenResty
 date: 08/25/2019
 categories: Nginx, OpenResty, Caching
 ---

-Web response time is a metric makers of web use that has a clear impact on if potential prospects will stay on your site and give you their money or leave before you even have a chance to woo them.
-Another very obvious problem is reliability.
+Web response time has a clear impact on if potential prospects will stay on your site and become engaged with your prodct or leave before you even have a chance to woo them.
+What happens when a website is slower than we want it to be.

+Obviously website reliability is very key as well.
 When we make an api request, or request a remote stylesheet or javascript asset, we expect it to given to us.
+What happens when the resource is not available or the origin server that has the resource is down?

-These two problems can be addressed very elegantly and succinctly by using nginx out of the box caching capabilities.
+These two problems can be addressed very elegantly and succinctly by using out of the box nginx caching capabilities.

 Caching is hard and when we begin to work out our caching strategy there are important questions we must answer.
 Some of these include:

- 1. Do we do an in-process cache for one service or an out-of-process cache that multiple services can benefit from
+ 1. Do we do an in-process cache for one service or an out-of-process cache that multiple services can benefit from?

  2. If we want to do out-of-process caching.
 How do we do it?